ToNyOyO/veeva-vault-package-maker/README.md

 ## Upcoming changes...

-##### Processing of iPad screen grabs:

-This will require you installing ImageMagick.

-Proposed method of function:
-- Drop the iPad screen grab into the previews folder of each key message
-- It will create a thumb and poster form the grab
-- It will then delete the grab

 ##### Cleaning user input:

 For safety sake, allow users to enter junk then clean it so it doesn't break anything.